vsrinivas/fuchsia/docs/qemu.md

 Here is a sample session to get you started.

-In the shell you're running Qemu in:
+In the shell you're running QEMU in:

 ```
 shell1$ ./scripts/run-magenta-x86-64 -- -s -S
-[... some Qemu start up text ...]
+[... some QEMU start up text ...]
 ```

 And then in the shell you're running GDB in: